-Answer: Everything in life has good news and bad news associated with it.
+Many things in life have good news and bad news associated with them.
 The entire truth is generally found in a combination of both.
 Emphasizing one side to the exclusion of the other is not the whole truth.
 The same is true of the gospel of Jesus Christ.

 The bad news, spiritually speaking, is that we are all sinners deserving of hell for our sin against a holy God (Romans 3:23; 6:23).
 Our sin has kept us from His presence and eternal life (John 3:15–20).
 No one can earn his or her way into the presence of God because there is “no one righteous” (Romans 3:10).
 Our best human efforts to please God are “as filthy rags” (Isaiah 64:6).
 Some evangelists and street preachers focus exclusively on this aspect of God’s truth, which could be considered the “bad news approach.”